serpapi/google-search-results-nodejs/README.md

  * [Coding style](#coding-style)

 ### How to set SERP API key
-The Serp API key can be set globally using a singleton pattern.
+The SerpApi api_key can be set globally using a singleton pattern.
 ```javascript
 const GSR = require('google-search-results-nodejs')
 let client = new GSR.GoogleSearchResults("Your Private Key")
 ```

-The Serp API key can be provided for each request
+The SerpApi api_key can be provided for each request
 ```javascript
 const GSR = require('google-search-results-nodejs')
 let client = new GSR.GoogleSearchResults()